edlund/linux-microfs/README.md

  * `LIB_XZ`

 For example, to add support for LZ4, simply use `make LIB_LZ4=1`.
-Please note that zlib support is always compiled for the hostprogs, so specifying `LIB_ZLIB=0` will only mean that the lkm is compiled without zlib support.
+Please note that the hostprogs will always need zlib in order to compile, so specifying `LIB_ZLIB=0` will not allow `microfs` to compile in an environment where zlib is not installed.

 Use the make command line argument `DEBUG=1` or the combination `DEBUG=1 DEBUG_SPAM=1` to do a debug build.
 Please note that a